yazz/VisualJS/README.md

 ### All features
-- Clojurescript Om by David Nolen
+- Clojurescript Om by David Nolen for React.js components on the frontend
-- True client side SQL with commands like (select id, name from employees where ...)
+- Instaparse for client side SQL with commands like (select id, name from employees where ...)
 - Interactive client and server side development with Figwheel
 - Integration with Mandrill for sending transactional emails
 - Twitter Bootstrap 3.x for styling